dchristian3188/dchristian3188.github.io/_posts/2017-04-17-Working with Plaster.md

 $publicFunctions = (Get-ChildItem -Path "$PSScriptRoot\Public" -Filter '*.ps1').BaseName
 Export-ModuleMember -Function $publicFunctions
 ```
 Next we need to create the folders the user selected.
 I first start by displaying a message to the user telling them what step were on.
 Next we create the requested folders if the condition script block evaluates to ```true```.
-Whats really cool is Plaster will auto create those variables for you.
+What's really cool is Plaster will auto create those variables for you.
 Any variable from a parameter can be referenced via ```$PLASTER_PARAM_YourVariableNameHere```.
 ```xml
 <message> Creating you folders for module: $PLASTER_PARAM_ModuleName </message>
 <file condition='$PLASTER_PARAM_FunctionFolders -contains "Public"' destination='Public\' source='' />